robyoung/robyoung.github.io/content/til/2023-02-12-personal-reference.md

 +++
 date = 2023-02-12
-title = "Personal Python Reference"
+title = "Personal Reference"
 [taxonomies]
-topics = ["python"]
+topics = ["python", "linux"]
 +++

-I use Python most days but often find myself hunting out the same bits of documentation.
+I find myself searching for the same bits of documentation again and again.
+This page is a collection of the things I find myself looking up most often.
-The goal of this page is to be a reference of those nuggets so that I can find them more quickly in future.
-It's going to start small and either grow (if it's useful) or go away (if it is not).

 ## Python